 These coconut eggnog overnight oats are an easy and tasty breakfast and drink combined.
 With the smooth, rich, creamy taste you would expect from eggnog (although the good homemade versions rather than stuff out of a packet), but also a lovely hint of coconut, it’s a great end to one day, and start to another.

-- (approx 1oz rum and/or whisky if you want to spike the leftover eggnog)
+- 1 oz rum optional, and/or whisky if you want to spike the leftover eggnog

-See the other eggnog recipes being shared today – thanks to Christie of A Kitchen Hoor’s Adventures for hosting:
+See the other eggnog recipes being shared today:

 - Caramel Bottom Eggnog Cheesecake by Bottom Left of Mitten

 - Chocolate Eggnog Poke Cake by Crazed Mom